Soil NPK Sensor: Definition, Working Principles, and Applications

 Fertiliser management: NPK sensors help farmers check nutrient levels in the soil.
 This lets them use fertiliser wisely based on the results.

-5. Environmental conservation: Soil NPK sensors help reduce nutrient loss from too much fertilizer.
+5. Environmental conservation: Soil NPK sensors help cut down on nutrient loss from using too much fertilizer.
 This cuts down on pollution in water and the environment.
-By checking the N, P, and K levels in the soil, farmers can use fertilizers more wisely.
-This lowers environmental risks and supports sustainable farming.

 Conclusion: